cabforum/servercert/docs/BR.md

   ```

-In addition, the CA MAY the following signature algorithm and encoding if all of the following conditions are met:
+In addition, the CA MAY use the following signature algorithm and encoding if all of the following conditions are met:

 * If used within a Certificate, such as the `signatureAlgorithm` field of a Certificate or the `signature` field of a TBSCertificate:
   * The new Certificate is a Root CA Certificate or Subordinate CA Certificate that is a Cross-Certificate; and,